 Maybe my expectations were too high, or maybe I was hoping for something that doesn't exist.
 Growing up, Budapest seemed like an exotic bridge between the east and west.
 In reality, Budapest is decaying, gray grandeur, an ode to a lost empire overlayed by years of communist oppression and the current right-wing fascist government.
 There was an air of unease and overwhelming tobacco smoke, anti-government graffiti poking its head around the corner.
-And in between the mildewed and dirty wedding cake of Austro-Hungarian buildings were tour busses and backpackers choking the alleys.
+And in between the mildewed and dirty wedding cake of Austro-Hungarian buildings were tour buses and backpackers choking the alleys.

 Budapest had its moments but I genuinely did not want to be there and I don't think I would ever go back.